bdurand/super_settings/README.md

   # Set the superclass to use for the controller.
 Defaults to using `ApplicationController`.
   config.controller.superclass = Admin::BaseController

+  # Set the color scheme to use for the Web UI.
+Options are :light (default), :dark, or :system.
+  config.controller.color_scheme = :dark

   # Add additional code to the controller.
 In this case we are adding code to ensure only
   # admins can access the functionality and changing the layout to use one defined by the application.
   config.controller.enhance do